tkorays/Algorithm/README.md

 ##Introduction

-The CSharpPractice folder includes old practice files.
+The CSharpPractice folder contains old practice files.
 These algorithms were writen by C# language.